ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 account has no URI assigned to it, a CA MUST NOT consider any property having an "account-uri" parameter as authorizing issuance.

-If an CA finds multiple CAA records pertaining to it (i.e., having property "issue" or "issuewild" as applicable and a domain that the CA recognises as its own) with different "account-uri" parameters, the CA MUST NOT consider the CAA record set to authorize issuance unless at least one of the specified account URIs identifies the account of the CA by which issuance is requested.
+If a CA finds multiple CAA records pertaining to it (i.e., having property "issue" or "issuewild" as applicable and a domain that the CA recognises as its own) with different "account-uri" parameters, the CA MUST NOT consider the CAA record set to authorize issuance unless at least one of the specified account URIs identifies the account of the CA by which issuance is requested.
 A property without an "account-uri" parameter matches any account.
 A property with an invalid or unrecognised "account-uri" parameter is unsatisfiable.
+A property with multiple "account-uri" parameters is unsatisfiable.

 The presence of an "account-uri" parameter does not replace or supercede the need to validate the domain name specified in an "issue" or "issuewild" record